Kingly-elpies/KinglyKelpies/README.md

     ```
 5. One player hosts on a port, the other joins as client on ip:port
 6. use `w`,`a`,`s`,`d` to move
-7. reach the blue arrorow to win!
+7. reach the blue arrow to win!

 # Installation